Brandon Carr

 Brandon Carey Carr (born May 19, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Kansas City Chiefs, Dallas Cowboys, and Baltimore Ravens.
 He played college football for the Grand Valley State Lakers and was selected by the Chiefs in the fifth round of the 2008 NFL draft.
-He was the active leader for consecutive starts by an NFL defensive player.
-Carr also gained notoriety for being the player covering Odell Beckham Jr. during his famous catch.
+Carr was the active leader for consecutive starts by an NFL defensive player.
+He also gained notoriety for being the player covering Odell Beckham Jr. during his famous catch.

 Early life

 Carr was born and raised in Flint, Michigan.
 He attended Carman Ainsworth High School.
-He was a two-way player as a senior, making 53 tackles and 2 interceptions at cornerback, while having 24 receptions, 431 yards, and four touchdowns at wide receiver.
+Carr was a two-way player as a senior, making 53 tackles and two interceptions at cornerback, while having 24 receptions for 431 yards and four touchdowns at wide receiver.

-He was named to the All-conference defensive team at the end of the season.
+Carr was named to the All-conference defensive team at the end of the season.
 He also lettered in basketball.

 College career

 At Division II Grand Valley State, Carr played in 49 games, starting 41.
 He made 206 tackles (147 solo) and 11 interceptions, and defended 39 passes in his college career.

-During his sophomore and junior seasons, he helped the Lakers win back-to-back NCAA Division II Football Championships.
-In his senior year, he played in all 13 games, posting 45 tackles (33 solo), two interceptions, and defended 13 passes.
-He received the Defensive Back of the Year honor by Great Lakes Intercollegiate Athletic Conference for his senior season.
+As a sophomore and junior, Carr helped the Lakers win back-to-back NCAA Division II Football Championships.
+As a senior, he played in all 13 games, posting 45 tackles (33 solo), two interceptions, and defended 13 passes.
+Carr received the Defensive Back of the Year honor by Great Lakes Intercollegiate Athletic Conference for his senior season.